rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 - Navigate into that new kiosks folder (C:\Users\MOTUS_USER\Documents\kiosks)

-- Right-click the "DEFAULT" folder and rename it "customkiosk"
+- Right-click the "DEFAULT" folder and rename it to a name of your choosing .e.g.  "mykiosk".

-  If you have been following along with my conventions for names you should, you should now have a folder:  C:\Users\MOTUS_USER\Documents\kiosks\customkiosk
+  If you have been following along with my conventions for names you should, you should now have a folder:  C:\Users\MOTUS_USER\Documents\kiosks\mykiosk

 ### 10.0 - Configuration

-##### 10.1 - Re-Point the starup.cfg to run your new kiosk.
+##### 10.1 - Re-Point the startup.cfg to run your new kiosk.

-Now back in the RStudio IDE -  select the 'Files' tab again and navigate to the top-level project folder and find startup.cfg.
+Now back in the RStudio IDE -  select the 'Files' tab again and navigate to the top-level project folder (MOTUS_KIOSK) and find the startup.cfg you created earlier.
 Open it in the editor.

 - Change the KiosksPath to whatever folder path you used above.
-- Change the StartKiosk value from DEFAULT to whatever name you used above.
+- Change the StartKiosk value from DEFAULT to whatever name you used above (step 9.1).
 Again we can use relative paths here since we are working as a local user in the IDE.

 ```
 KiosksPath="~/Documents/kiosks"
-StartKiosk="customkiosk"
+StartKiosk="mykiosk"
 KioskCfgFile="kiosk.cfg"
 ```

 - Save it and close the Startup.cfg file ( dont forget the 'Save' !)

 - Select the global.R file again and click 'Run app' button.
-The app should run properly and if you scroll back in the console window and you should see a line like  "global KioskName:customkiosk"
+The app should run properly and if you scroll back in the console window and you should see a line like  "global KioskName:mykiosk"

 From now on, you will be running and working to customize your own copy of the kiosk.

 ##### 10.2 - Edit your kiosk.cfg file.

-In your own kiosk directory (customkiosk)  is a file called kiosk.cfg.
+In your own kiosk directory (mykiosk)  is a file called kiosk.cfg.
 It contains the default set of key/value pairs that do things like set the target motus receiver deployment(s), your icons , banner logos, main title etc.

 Jump over to the document **2_CONFIGURATION_GUIDE_README.md** and set the parameters in your kiosk.cfg as described there.